 Radiation Therapy at DMC Huron Valley-Sinai Hospital

-Huron Valley Sinai Hospital’s board-certified radiation oncologists provide leading-edge treatment for a wide range of cancers.
-In addition to our expert care, we offer the latest radiation therapy technology, including the first True Beam™ linear accelerator in Oakland County.
-Our other advanced treatments include Intensity Modulated Radiation Therapy (IMRT), which allows radiation amounts to be adjusted during treatment to spare close-by normal tissue and permits increased doses of radiation to the tumor.
-We also use a Multi-Leaf Collimator (MLC) that allows metal "fingers,” controlled by a computer, to filter beams of radiation in a precise pattern for the most effective results.
-Huron Valley-Sinai Hospital radiation oncologists treat many cancers including:
+Huron Valley-Sinai Hospital’s board-certified radiation oncologists provide advanced treatment for a wide range of cancers.
+In addition to our experienced team, we offer some of the latest radiation therapy technology, including Intensity Modulated Radiation Therapy (IMRT), which allows radiation amounts to be adjusted during treatment to spare close-by normal tissue and permits increased doses of radiation to the tumor.
+We also use a Multi-Leaf Collimator (MLC) that allows metal "fingers,” controlled by a computer, to filter radiation beams in a precise pattern for more targeted treatments.
+Huron Valley-Sinai Hospital radiation oncologists treat many cancers, including:

-Your radiation oncologist and the radiation therapy team will work closely with your other Huron Valley cancer doctors before, during and after your radiation treatments to coordinate your care and provide the safest and most effective treatments available.
+Your radiation oncologist and the radiation therapy team will work closely with your other Huron Valley-Sinai Hospital cancer doctors before, during and after your radiation treatments to coordinate your care and provide the safest and most effective treatments available.

-DMC-Huron Valley-Sinai Hospital also uses BrainLAB Stereotactic Radio Surgery (SRS) to treat cancers of the brain that require a high degree of precision.
-It is a nonsurgical, highly precise form of radiation therapy.
+DMC Huron Valley-Sinai Hospital also uses another type of radiotherapy called Stereotactic Radiosurgery (SRS) to treat cancers of the brain that require a high degree of precision.
+It is a non-surgical, highly precise form of radiation therapy.
 It carries the advantages of surgery without being invasive.

 Advantages of the SRS specialized therapy:

 - Does not require an incision

 - Alternative for patients who are not candidates for surgery

 - Total radiation treatment is delivered in one day rather than the typical two to eight weeks